22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 The dish is so popular that there film dedicated to it for the 60s.
 Tjvjik for translations means loud frying also in dialect it means to do something good and keep talking about it all the time.

-Also, many people are adding lamb and beef hear which is need to fried separately then added in tjvjik because it is late cooking meat.
+Also, many people are adding lamb and beef hear which is need to fried separately and then added in tjvjik because it is late-cooking meat.

 Armenian: Արիշտա